Skip to main content

 Car seat safety

-Your baby is safest in a rear-facing car seat in the back seat until they are at least two years old or reach the weight or height limit for the seat.
+Your baby is safest riding in the back of your vehicle in a rear-facing car seat until they are at least two years old or reach the weight or height limit for the seat.
 The car seat manufacturer will state the height and weight limit.

 Using a car seat safely

-• Read your car seat and vehicle owner’s manual so you know how to safely install your Canada Standards Association approved car seat.
+• Read your car seat and vehicle owner’s manual so you know how to safely install the approved car seat.

 • Never place the car seat in front of an airbag.

-• Always place the carry handle in travel position when in a car.
+• Always place the carry handle in the travel position when in a car.
+Check the manufacturer’s instructions for the correct position.

 • Use car seats only for travelling in a vehicle.